advanced-computer-lab-2023/Agile-Star-Squad-Pharmacy/README.md

 ## API Refrences

+### API Routes

+1. `/cart`: This route is used for all cart related operations.

+2. `/pharmacy`: This route is used for all pharmacy related operations.

+3. `/orders`: This route is used for all order related operations.

+4. `/admins`: This route is used for all admin related operations.

+5. `/pharmacist`: This route is used for all pharmacist related operations.

+6. `/patients`: This route is used for all patient related operations.

+7. `/medicine`: This route is used for all medicine related operations.

+8. `/address`: This route is used for all address related operations.

+9. `/auth`: This route is used for all authentication related operations.

 ### Address Routes

 1. `GET /:patientId`: This route is used to get all addresses associated with a specific patient.
 The `patientId` is passed as a parameter in the URL.